The-Portal-Bot/Documentation/portal-website/docs/interpreter/objects/pipes/detailed/acronym.md

 ### Description

-_returns the acronoym of the input_
+_returns the acronym of the input_

 ### Input Type